 In addition to designing new features, Aerin also uses Lucidchart for complete cross-company service tracking.
 She creates swimlanes to track code flows among different services.
 This documentation allows cross-functional teams to visualize all the different touch points involved in a given system to identify all components that will be impacted if code is changed and the significance and severity of those impacts.

 Finally, Aerin used Lucidchart to document LivePerson’s GitFlow approach.
-Rather than dealing with paragraphs of text, the entire team now has a visual representation of how data moves from place to place.
+Rather than dealing with paragraphs of text, the entire team now has an up-to-date visual representation of how data moves from place to place.
 Team members have found this reference especially helpful for bug fixes, as the visual helps eliminate some of the neural load involved.

 Visualizing software architecture